-Humble Bunny Design was created at the beginning of 2009 in order to focus my creative efforts as an entity with a slightly different view on the role and importance of graphic design: that being that helping others find success is the key to finding your own.
+Humble Bunny was contrived and imagined at the beginning of 2009 as an entity with a slightly different view on the role and importance of graphic design: that being that helping others find success is the key to finding your own.

 Since I was just a little guy, I’ve always loved drawing and doodling.
 However, the moment I realized I wanted to use my creativity towards something people could connect to came when I was just 10 years old.
 I entered a “Save the Environment” drawing contest and won!
 My design was featured on a road-side billboard for a couple months.